juji-io/datalevin/README.md

 ## :earth_americas: Roadmap

-These are the tentative goals that we try to reach as soon as we can.
+The goal of Datalevin is to simplify data storage and access.
+We aim to support diverse workloads and use cases.
+Below are the tentative goals that we try to reach as soon as we can.
 We may adjust the priorities based on feedback.

 * 0.4.0 ~~Native image and native command line tool.~~ [Done 2021/02/27]
 * 0.5.0 ~~Networked server mode with role based access control.~~ [Done 2021/09/06]